Normal “insomnia” does not last longer than 48 hours and is not accompanied by serious physiological and psychological changes

 It is estimated that about five percent of the adult population, more often men than women, is affected by sleep apnea.
 Each of us can sometimes have apnea, or interruption of breathing during the night in particular, due to great stress, fatigue, alcohol, a heavy dinner just before going to bed, or a cold.

-Apnea can be caused by diseases of the respiratory system, the use of certain drugs from the group of antidepressants, alcohol, and narcotics.
+Apnea can be caused by diseases of the respiratory system, and the use of certain drugs from the group including antidepressants, alcohol, and narcotics.
 Risk factors are also lifestyles, so smokers are more likely to experience it, and obese people are at greater risk.

 For people with a crooked nasal septum, tonsillitis, and sinusitis, too, interruption of breathing can disrupt sleep.